Frequently Asked Questions

 Important distinction:

-| Game type | Captured pieces… |
+| Game type | Captured Pieces… |

 |---|---|

-| Chess, Xiangqi | Must stay in Hand permanently (no drops) according to Rule System |
+| Chess, Xiangqi | Stay in Hand permanently (no drops) according to the Rule System |

-| Shōgi, Ōgi | Can be dropped back onto the Board according to Rule System |
+| Shōgi, Ōgi | Can be dropped back onto the Board according to the Rule System |

 Implementation Questions

-How do I represent a move that includes both displacement and mutation?
+How do I represent a move that includes both Displacement and Mutation?

-Many game mechanics involve both moving a piece and changing its attributes.
+Many game mechanics involve both moving a Piece and changing its attributes.
 The Game Protocol handles this through Actions that can include both a Displacement and a Mutation.

 Example 1: Pawn promotion (Chess)